donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 - every package should have `CHANGELOG.md`
 - every `package.json` should have a `license` field and the so on

 We'll also add a `.vscodeignore` to our `client` package and an `.npmignore` file to the other packages, so we only publish files we need at runtime.
 (Instead of an `.npmignore` file we can also use the `files` field inside a `package.json` for npm, but [it looks like VS Code doesn't support this](https://github.com/Microsoft/vscode-vsce/issues/12).
 To be consistent we'll just use the _ignore files_ in both cases.)
 Note that some directories like `node_modules/` are _never_ included and some files like the `package.json` are _always_ included.
-At least for npm you can check what will be published by calling `$ npm publish --dry-run`.
-As far as I know there is no equivalent to do the same for VS Code extensions, but a different way to inspect your extension, before it will be published.
-I describe it below, because we need to install another tool to do that.
+For npm you can check what will be published by calling `$ npm publish --dry-run`.
+VS Code offers the same functionality, but I describe it in a minute, because we need to install another tool to before we can do that.

 I have previously written in-depth about publishing packages to npm in [a different tutorial](https://github.com/Mercateo/rust-for-node-developers/blob/master/package-manager/README.md#publishing).
 If you never published a package before, you'll find all the information you need there.
 In general you have to register add [npmjs.com](https://www.npmjs.com/signup), login with your credentials by running `$ npm login` in your terminal and than run `$ npm publish --access public` inside the [`core`](packages/core) and [`server`](packages/server) packages.
 This is what I did for the initial `1.0.0` version.
 The `--access public` is needed, because we used a [_scoped package_](https://docs.npmjs.com/misc/scope) (- it is scoped, because I used `@donaldpipowitch` in the package name).